doulabglobal/vigia-incubanet-framework/vif/annexes/annex-09-branding-communication.md

 # Annex 09 — National Network Branding & Communication Guide
 ## Visual Identity • Messaging • Public Transparency • Media Framework

-This annex provides a unified branding and communication standard for the **National Public–Private Incubator Network**, aligned with the **Vigía IncubaNet Framework (VIF)** and compatible with public-sector communication requirements.
+This annex provides a unified branding and communication standard for the **National Public–Private Incubator Network**, aligned with the **Vigía Incubation Framework (VIF)** and compatible with public-sector communication requirements.

 ---